 The Digital Advertising Alliance offers an application called AppChoices that helps Users to control interest-based advertising on mobile apps.

-Users are free to decide whether or not to grant consent.
+Users are free to decide whether or not to allow the use of Trackers.
 However, please note that Trackers help Notion Automations to provide a better experience and advanced functionalities to Users (in line with the purposes outlined in this document).
-Therefore, in the absence of the User's consent, the Owner may be unable to provide related features.
+Therefore, if the User chooses to block the use of Trackers, the Owner may be unable to provide related features.

 Owner and Data Controller